-Court rules against Trump on immigrant teen abortion policy
+Trump administration cannot block abortions for immigrant teens in custody, appeals court rules

-WASHINGTON (AP) — A federal appeals court in Washington ruled Friday against a Trump administration policy it described as a “blanket ban” preventing immigrant teens in government custody from getting abortions, and it kept in place an order blocking the policy.
+WASHINGTON — A federal appeals court in Washington ruled Friday against a Trump administration policy it described as a “blanket ban” preventing immigrant teens in government custody from getting abortions, and it kept in place an order blocking the policy.

 The policy, which dates to 2017, prohibited shelters from facilitating abortions for children held in government shelters after entering the country illegally.
 The policy has not been in force since March 2018, when a judge blocked it, writing that the government couldn’t implement a policy that strips minors of the right to make their own reproductive choices.
 On Friday, a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit upheld that judge’s ruling.